-- (b) Any thermostat wholesaler, thermostat technician, or thermostat retailer who violates any provision of this Act or fails to perform any duty imposed by this Act is liable for a civil penalty not to exceed \$250 for the first violation and not to exceed \$500 for a second or subsequent violation. - (c) The penalties provided for in this Section may be recovered in a civil action brought by the Attorney General on behalf of the Agency and the People of the State of Illinois, or by the State's Attorney of the county in which the violation occurred.
+- (a) Any thermostat manufacturer who violates any provision of this Act or fails to perform any duty imposed by this Act (i) is liable for a civil penalty not to exceed \$1,000 for the first violation and an additional civil penalty not to exceed \$1,000 for each day the first violation continues and (ii) is liable for a civil penalty not to exceed \$5,000 for a second or subsequent violation and an additional civil penalty not to exceed \$1,000 for each day the second or subsequent violation continues. - (b) Any thermostat wholesaler, thermostat technician, or thermostat retailer who violates any provision of this Act or fails to perform any duty imposed by this Act is liable for a civil penalty not to exceed \$250 for the first violation and not to exceed \$500 for a second or subsequent violation. - (c) The penalties provided for in this Section may be recovered in a civil action brought by the Attorney General on behalf of the Agency and the People of the State of Illinois, or by the State's Attorney of the county in which the violation occurred.
 Without limiting any other authority that may exist for the awarding of attorney's fees and costs, a court of competent jurisdiction may award costs and reasonable attorney's fees, including the reasonable costs of expert witnesses and consultants, to the Attorney General or the State's Attorney in a case where he or she has prevailed against a person who has committed a willful, knowing, or repeated violation of this Act.
-Any funds collected under this Section in an action in which the Attorney General has prevailed must be deposited into the Hazardous Waste Fund
+Any funds collected under this Section in an action in which the Attorney General has prevailed must be deposited into the Hazardous Waste Fund established under the Environmental Protection Act.
+Any funds collected under this Section in an action in which a State's Attorney has prevailed shall be retained by the county in which he or she serves.

-- 1 established under the Environmental Protection Act.
-Any funds - 2 collected under this Section in an action in which a State's - 3 Attorney has prevailed shall be retained by the county in which - 4 he or she serves. - 5 (d) The Attorney General or the State's Attorney of the - 6 county in which the violation occurred may, at the request of - 7 the Agency or on his or her own motion, institute a civil - 8 action for an injunction, prohibitory or mandatory, to restrain - 9 violations of this Act or to require such other actions as may - 10 be necessary to address violations of this Act. - 11 (e) The penalties and injunctions provided in this Act are - in addition to any penalties, injunctions, or other relief - provided under any other law.
-Nothing in this Act bars a cause - of action by the State for any other penalty, injunction, or - relief provided by any other law. - Section 45.
-Recommendations to the Governor and the General - 17 Assembly.
-On or before January 1, 2011, the Agency shall - investigate and make recommendations to the Governor and the - 19 General Assembly regarding strategies for improving the - 20 collection and proper management of mercury thermostats - 21 removed, replaced, or otherwise taken out of service by - 22 homeowners.
-In developing its recommendations, the Agency - 23 shall consult with thermostat manufacturers, thermostat - 24 retailers, local governments, recycling associations, - 25 environmental interest groups, and other appropriate
+- (d) The Attorney General or the State's Attorney of the county in which the violation occurred may, at the request of the Agency or on his or her own motion, institute a civil action for an injunction, prohibitory or mandatory, to restrain violations of this Act or to require such other actions as may be necessary to address violations of this Act. - (e) The penalties and injunctions provided in this Act are in addition to any penalties, injunctions, or other relief provided under any other law.
+Nothing in this Act bars a cause of action by the State for any other penalty, injunction, or relief provided by any other law. - Section 45.
+Recommendations to the Governor and the General Assembly.
+On or before January 1, 2011, the Agency shall investigate and make recommendations to the Governor and the

-- 1 stakeholder groups.
-The Agency shall identify the best - 2 available options for collecting mercury thermostats from - homeowners taking into account such considerations as cost and 3 - convenience, safety and training, education and outreach - 5 needs, and shared responsibilities for implementing the - 6 collection and recycling program. - Section 99.
+General Assembly regarding strategies for improving the 1 2 collection and proper management of mercury thermostats removed, replaced, or otherwise taken out of service by 3 4 homeowners.
+In developing its recommendations, the Agency 5 shall consult with thermostat manufacturers, thermostat 6 retailers, local governments, recycling associations, 7 interest groups, and other appropriate environmental stakeholder groups.
+The Agency shall identify the best 8 9 available options for collecting mercury thermostats from 10 homeowners taking into account such considerations as cost and 11 convenience, safety and training, education and outreach 12 needs, and shared responsibilities for implementing the collection and recycling program.
+13

+14 Section 99.
 Effective date.
-This Act takes effect upon 7 - 8 becoming law.
+This Act takes effect upon 15 becoming law.".